BettercareHealth/bettercare/congenital-disorders/test-1.md

 ---
-book: Birth Defects
+book: Congenital Disorders
 title: Test 1.
-Introduction to birth defects
+Introduction to congential disorders
 layout: test
 ---

-# Test 1: Introduction to birth defects
+# Test 1: Introduction to congential disorders

-1. How high is the prevalence of birth defects in developing countries?
+1. How high is the prevalence of congential disorders in developing countries?
 	-	10/1000 live births.
 	-	30/1000 live births.
 	+	80/1000 live births.